merenlab/merenlab.org/data/ibd-gut-metabolism/index.md

 ```

 #### Reformatting the genome FASTAs

 When making a FASTA file containing multple genomes, you need each contig sequence to be uniquely labeled, and you want to be able to easily identify which genome each contig sequence belongs to (in case you need to backtrack later).
 The easiest way to do that is to include the genome accession in each contig header.
-We acheived this by first running `anvi-script-reformat-fasta` on each of the individual GTDB genome FASTA files to get a version of the file with the genome accession prefixing each contig header.
+We acheived this by first running {% include PROGRAM name="anvi-script-reformat-fasta" %} on each of the individual GTDB genome FASTA files to get a version of the file with the genome accession prefixing each contig header.

 The loop below creates an [external genomes file](https://anvio.org/help/main/artifacts/external-genomes/) containing the name and path of each genome in our set of 836.
 To run this yourself, you will likely need to change the paths and/or filenames to the genome FASTA files, depending on where you stored them on your computer.
 Note that we used the naming convention of `${acc}.${ver}_genomic.fna.gz` (where `${acc}` is the genome accession and `${ver}` is its version number), and that we keep these files gzipped to reduce the storage requirement.